 -

-Physical Representation vs. Idealization: It's important to distinguish between the mathematical concept of a point and its physical representation.
+Physical Representation vs. Idealization: it helps to distinguish between the mathematical concept of a point and its physical representation.
 In the real world, we can never truly create a perfect point.
 Any physical mark, no matter how small, will always have some finite size.
 A dot made by a pen, a pixel on a screen – these are approximations of the ideal mathematical point.
 The mathematical point is an abstraction, a perfect, dimensionless location that exists only in our minds.

 Trends and Latest Developments